KSchram/phy482msu/assignments/homework1.md

 [e]: ./images/hw1/e.png
 [K]: ./images/hw1/K_phi.png

+## 7. Plotting The Electric Field

+In this problem, use a Jupyter notebook to plot the field of:

+1. a positive point charge
+2. an electric dipole
+3. an electric quadrupole

+You might want to review homework sets from PHY 481 or just look up how to use [quiver plot with Matplotlib](http://matplotlib.org/examples/pylab_examples/quiver_demo.html).

-## 7. Project Problem - What is interesting?
+## 8. Project Problem - What is interesting?

 This problem is to help you get started on your individual research project.
 First, define your phenomenon: what is it and why is it interesting to you?
 Find a few papers (at least 4) that you can use to start your background research.
 Please give the full references to these papers.
 Write 2 to 3 paragraphs that describe your phenomenon and your interest in it.